-Hurricane Idalia: 'Life-threatening' flooding as storm batters Florida
+Hurricane Idalia: Two dead in Florida as storm slams into Georgia

-A major hurricane that lashed Florida with fierce winds, torrential rains and "life-threatening" flooding has now crossed over into the state of Georgia.
+At least two people have died as a major hurricane that lashed Florida with fierce winds and torrential rains now barrels through Georgia.

-Hurricane Idalia weakened after making landfall in the Big Bend region, but is still causing significant damage.
+Hurricane Idalia weakened after making landfall in Florida's Big Bend region, but still poses a massive flood threat.

 Roads and towns are submerged in knee-deep water, as the National Hurricane Center (NHC) warns of "rising water moving inland from the coastline".